 This one is majorly important.
 Just because they weren’t your parent or your sibling, this does not mean you have to put on a brave face for those around you.
 You were close to them in a way no one else was.
 You don’t need to be the shoulder to cry on all the time and you have every right to be just as upset.
 Some people might not be particularly close to their own grandparents and might not understand the sheer level of your grief.
 That’s on them, not you.

 1. You don’t have to serve sandwiches and smile.

-Irish funeral are known to be good fun.
+Irish funeral are known to be good fun – which kinda sounds like a weird thing to say, but IYKYK.
 Laughing and reminiscing about past time, and sometimes getting a small bit tipsy.
 But it’s always easier said than done.
-As a grandchild, you will be hugged, cheek pulled, and told by many people, that you look so grown up.
-You can ditch this by stepping outside, leaving for a while.
-Get some air, if you need it.
+As a grandchild, you will be comforted and told by many people that you look so grown up.
+You can ditch this by stepping outside or leaving for a while.
+Get some air if you need it.
 Don’t pretend to be okay.
 People will understand.

-2. Talking to others, will however, make you feel better.
+2. Talking to others will make you feel better.

 Surprisingly hearing stories about your grandparent from others perspective is one of the nicest things you can hear.
 How they lived in the eyes of others.
 Even stories about other people, maybe family members who you haven’t seen in a while can be good.
 Whether you use it as a distraction or as coping mechanism, talking to family members and friends is a good idea.